djlint/djLint/docs/djlint/configuration.rst

 indent
 ------

 Use to change the code indentation.
-Default is four spaces.
+Default is 4 (four spaces).

 Usage:

 .. code:: toml

-   indent = "    " # change indentation level
+   indent = 3 # change indentation level

 exclude
 -------